 Asbestos was present everywhere aboard the Navy ships; pipes and electrical wire systems ran through every quarter, resulting in a working environment that contained high levels of asbestos and posed severe health risks.
 The office setting of a Navy ship was often a cabin that functioned as a sleeping quarter, too.
-The ship's office was often a cramped space with heavy air, potential risk factors of asbestos inhalation.
+The ship's office was often a cramped space with heavy air, a potential risk factor for asbestos inhalation.

 As part of the Administrative Department, a personnelman was responsible for maintaining all administrative data and paperwork of the enlisted personnel, which was necessary for the ship to function correctly.